-The First Officer is a direct extension of the GL and answers only to the GL.
-The First Officer is in complete charge of the guild whenever the GL is not present and has the GL’s authority to make on-the-spot decisions for the betterment of the guild.
-As with the GL, the First Officer can assume other officer positions as needed.
-The FO can override other officers’ decisions (except those of the GL) if deemed necessary.
+The Executive Officer is a direct extension of the Guild Leader and answers only to the Guild Leader.
+The XO is in complete charge of the guild whenever the GL is not present and has the GL’s authority to make on-the-spot decisions for the betterment of the guild.
+As with the GL, the XO can assume other officer positions as needed.
+The XO can override other officers’ decisions (except those of the GL) if deemed necessary.

-The Executive Officer provides support to the GL and FO, and when the GL and FO are not present is in complete charge of the guild with full authority to act on behalf of the GL.
-The Executive Officer can and will assume other officers’ responsibilities when needed.
-Like the GL and FO, the Executive Officer can override other officers’ decisions (except those of the GL and FO) is deemed necessary.
+The First Officer provides support to the Guild Leader and Executive Officer, and when the GL and XO are not present is in complete charge of the guild with full authority to act on behalf of the GL.
+The FO can and will assume other officers’ responsibilities when needed.
+Like the GL and XO, the FO can override other officers’ decisions (except those of the GL and XO) if deemed necessary.

 Raid Leader/PvE Officer (RL)